-Oneworld member Iberia and cooperation partner LATAM Peru have issued an interesting fare for nonstop business class travel between their nations’ capitals, Madrid and Lima.
-For just €1,383, you can cross the Atlantic Ocean twice in a lie-flat business class seat.
-This fare is valid for all travel that ends before May 31, 2021.
+LATAM Peru has issued an interesting fare for nonstop business class travel between Madrid and Lima.
+For €963 you can cross the Atlantic Ocean twice in a lie-flat business class seat.
+Flights are available in November and December 2021.

 Worldwide travel restrictions are in place to slow the spread of Covid-19.
 We strongly recommend gathering detailed information about the travel and quarantine restrictions that apply to your desired origin and destination.

 A good start is the International Air Transport Association (IATA) website.
-It provides current updates on a country’s current immigration policies.
+It provides current updates on a country’s immigration policies.
 Even better, the Covid-19 Travel Regulations Map is one of the most useful tools you can find.

 Search & Book

-- 23,670 on Alaska Mileage Plan
+- 23,676 Award Miles + 11,838 Tier Miles on Alaska Mileage Plan

-- 17,760 on Delta SkyMiles
+- 17,758 Miles on Delta SkyMiles

-- 14,800 on British Airways Executive Club
+- 14,798 Avios on British Airways Executive Club

 Depending on which alliance you generally fly with, different programs may be the best choice for you.
 If you usually fly SkyTeam, your only option is Delta SkyMiles.
 For the Star Alliance, you can credit your miles at Miles&More.
 And Oneworld frequent flyers have Alaska Mileage Plan.